On cosymplectic Lie Algebras: Cosymplectic double extensions

-We suggest two different constructions of the cosymplectic double extension.
+We suggest two different constructions of cosymplectic double extension.
 In the first construction, we combine two characterizations of cosymplectic Lie algebras.
-The second way of construction is inspired from the notion of the double symplectic extension.
+The second way of construction is inspired from the notion of symplectic double extension.

 \textbf{Double extensions of Lie algebras}: Let $(\Gb,\overline{[\,,\,]})$ be a Lie algebra and let $\theta\in Z^2(\Gb)$ be a $2$-cocycle.
 We will denote by $(\Gb_{(\theta,e)},\overline{[\,,\,]}_\theta)$ the central extension of $\Gb$ by the 2-cocycle $\theta$, i.e.,